- Search The Registry

 Benjamin F. Roberts was one of the 12 children of Sarah and Robert Roberts.
 Born in Boston, Massachusetts, he was named after Benjamin Franklin and came from an impressive lineage of activists and writers through both his mother's and father's sides.
 His father was a servant and then a stevedore and wrote The House Servant's Directory in 1827, one of the first books written by a black person to be published.
 His grandfather on his mother's side, James Easton, protested segregation with demonstrations at church as early as 1800.

-The quality of the Smith school was poor, and a school boycott was in progress.
-This was a re-emergence of Roberts's activism after the loss of his first paper.
+The quality of the Smith school was poor, and a school boycott was underway.
+This was a re-emergence of Roberts's activism after losing his first paper.
 Lawyer Robert Morris filed the case.
 When the case reached the Superior Court, Charles Sumner was brought on as co-counsel.
 Chief Justice Lemuel Shaw of the Massachusetts Supreme Judicial Court ruled against them and upheld racial segregation in schools.
 In 1896, the case became the foundation for the "separate but equal" standard that resulted from Plessy v.
 Ferguson.

 In 1853, Roberts again tried publishing a paper titled Self Elevator, but he was unsuccessful.
 Benjamin Roberts died on September 6, 1881, at age 66 from epilepsy.
 He is buried in Middlesex County's Mount Auburn Cemetery, sharing a headstone with his father-in-law, William Fowler.